tmissao/databricks-spark-monitoring/ReadMe.md

 - scala-2.12_spark-3.1.2
 - scala-2.12_spark-3.2.0

-However, if other profile was used, be sure to update the terraform variable `databrick` locate at [variables.tf file](./src/variables.tf) to match the scala and spark version used.
+However, if other profile was used, be sure to update the terraform variable `databrick` located at [variables.tf file](./src/variables.tf) to match the scala and spark version used.
 Otherwise, the Databricks cluster will not be compatible and the job will fail.

-After the build process the `spark-sample-job-0.0.1.jar` will be under [target folder](./artifacts/sample/spark-sample-job/target/).
+Once the build process finish, a file named `spark-sample-job-0.0.1.jar` will be created under [target folder](./artifacts/sample/spark-sample-job/target/).
 ## Setup
 ---